-HUGH LIDDLE: … that I work with [laughing] … and yeah, you got to, you got to stay on the cutting edge if you’re teaching other people.
-You’ve got to continually learn and grow so that you can pass those things along to he people that you’re teaching.
+Hugh Liddle: … that I work with … and yeah, you got to, you got to stay on the cutting edge if you’re teaching other people.
+You’ve got to continually learn and grow so that you can pass those things along to the people that you’re teaching.

 David Brower: Yeah, that makes perfect sense because if you’re only giving out and not taking in, uh, it’s hard to stay current and it’s, uh, probably hard to stay motivated because then you’re doing the same thing over and over again.

 David Brower: So, when you … so, do you take on individual sales people?
 Do you take on sales groups?
 How do you, how do you attract your students, for lack of a better term?

 Hugh Liddle: The people that I market to primarily are coaches of various kinds and chiropractors and other, uh, alternative health professionals.
 I can work with anybody whose in a service oriented business.
 Uh, but those are folks that I really love to work with and the folks that I’ve had great success coaching and that I have the most fun with.
 So my criteria for working with somebody, and it doesn’t make any difference whether it’s an individual sales person or whether it’s a team.
 The people that I want to work with are first of all, people who are really motivated to change and get really good at what they’re doing.